Assasinphoenix/pyqt5-tutorial/slider.rst

 =======
 Example
 =======
-Below is an example of an Slider:
+Below is an example of a Slider:

 .. literalinclude:: _examples/slider.py